Safi-ad-Din Ardabili

-Safi-ad-Din Ardabili (صفیالدین اسحاق اردبیلی; 1252/3 – 1334) was a poet, mystic, teacher and Sufi master.
+Safi-ad-Din Esḥāq Ardabili (صفیالدین اسحاق اردبیلی; 1252/3 – 1334) was a poet, mystic, teacher and Sufi master of Kurdish origins.
 He was the son-in-law and spiritual heir of the Sufi master Zahed Gilani, whose order—the Zahediyeh—he reformed and renamed the Safaviyya, which he led from 1301 to 1334.
+The oldest extant book on the genealogy of the Safavid family and the only one that is pre-1501 is titled Safwat as-Safa and was written by Ibn Bazzaz, a disciple of Sheikh Sadr-al-Din Ardabili, the son of the Sheikh Safi-ad-din Ardabili.
 Safi was the eponymous ancestor of the Safavid dynasty, which ruled Iran from 1501 to 1736.

 Background

 Safi was born in 1252/3 in the town of Ardabil, located in Azerbaijan—a region corresponding to the northwestern part of Iran—then under Mongol rule.
 The town—a commercial centre during this period—was situated in a mountainous area, near the Caspian Sea.
 Safi's father was Amin al-Din Jibrail, while his mother was named Dawlati.
 The family was of Kurdish origin, and spoke Persian as their primary language.
 The life of Safi's father is obscure; Ibn Bazzaz, whose report is distorted, states that Amin al-Din Jibrail died when Safi was six, while Hayati Tabrizi reports that he was born in 1216 and died in 1287.